Law Society of Singapore

-The Law Society of Singapore is an organisation which represents all lawyers in Singapore.
-The Law Society of Singapore is a law society and is analogous to what is called a Bar Association in many countries and should not be confused with the Singapore Academy of Law.
+The Law Society of Singapore is a law society which represents all lawyers in Singapore.
+It is analogous to a bar association in other countries.

 The society's motto is "An Advocate for the Profession, An Advocate for the Community."
-The Law Society moved its premises from South Bridge Road to Maxwell Chambers in 2019.
+It moved its premises from South Bridge Road to Maxwell Chambers in 2019.

 Activities

 The society provides services and support to lawyers in Singapore, does advocacy for issues affecting its members, publishes the Law Gazette, and operates a pro bono scheme to provide access to justice for those who may not be able to afford it.
 Other services that it offers include: